 Drop complex interfaces with multiple navigation paths and instead apply the Law of Prägnanz, or Simplicity.
 As Steven Bradley explains in Smashing Magazine, this design law decrees that users “prefer things that are simple, clear and ordered.
 Instinctively these things are safer.
 They take less time for us to process and present less dangerous surprises.”

-There are many ways that web designers can apply a little Prägnanz in their user interfaces.
+Here’s how web designers can apply a little Prägnanz in their user interfaces.

 - Use repetitive patterns and flows